-Stumptown, the series starring Cobie Smulders, Michael Ealy, and Jake Johnson based on graphic novels of the same name had a lot of potential.
-After I reviewed Stumptown for Comic Years, I kept watching.
+Stumptown, the series starring Cobie Smulders, Michael Ealy, and Jake Johnson based on graphic novels of the same name had a lot of potentials.
+After I reviewed the series premiere of Stumptown for Comic Years, I kept watching.
 Even more, I enjoyed the show.
 As season one continued, it also continued to be everything I first thought.
 It was smart, stylish, and even moving at points.
 But now that’s all over, because ABC canceled Stumptown.

 image via ABC Signature

 Like with many productions, the–and I can’t believe I still have to write this–ongoing pandemic really threw a spanner in the works.
 Specifically, the pandemic forced a delay in filming season 2.
 In fact, they haven’t even begun filming yet.
 In addition, they changed showrunners at the end of season 1, so that was an extra setback.

 According to sources who spoke to Deadline, all those impediments meant that the show wouldn’t be ready in time for ABC’s fall schedule.
 With the time they needed, Deadline says that the new season wouldn’t have been finished until next spring–the end of the fall season.
 So, much to my ongoing dismay, they canceled it.